Yandex Cloud

 • How to delete the resources you created

-Visualizing data from Yandex Tracker to Yandex DataLens allows you to build more advanced analytics than when using the Tracker tools.
+Visualizing data from Yandex Tracker with Yandex DataLens allows you to build more advanced analytics than with the Tracker tools.

-• Set up regular export of data to external storage.
+• Set up regular export of data to an external storage.

 • Visualize the required metrics and data using DataLens.